German City Accepts Karl Marx Statue From China, But Not Everyone's Happy

 Conservative and Catholic, the picturesque city on the French border took an ambivalent view of the radical revolutionary, born into a Jewish family in 1818.

 But now, as Trier prepares for the bicentennial of Marx's birth, the city plans to put up a monument to the bushy-bearded thinker.
-Last week, Trier's city council overwhelmingly voted to accept a 20-ft. bronze statue of Marx as a gift from China — which, at least in name, is still a communist country.
+Last week, Trier's city council overwhelmingly voted to accept a 20-foot bronze statue of Marx as a gift from China — which, at least in name, is still a communist country.

 Marx, co-author of The Communist Manifesto, cannot be held responsible for the distortion of his ideas after his death in 1883, says Trier's mayor, Wolfram Leibe.